Generalized anxiety disorder: Treatment

-Traditional treatment modalities broadly fall into two categories, i.e., psychotherapeutic and pharmacological intervention.
+Traditional treatment modalities broadly fall into two categories: psychotherapeutic and pharmacological intervention.
 In addition to these two conventional therapeutic approaches, areas of active investigation include complementary and alternative medications (CAMs), brain stimulation, exercise, therapeutic massage, balneotherapy, and other interventions that have been proposed for further study.
-Treatment modalities can, and often are, utilized concurrently so that an individual may pursue psychotherapy and pharmacological therapy.
+Treatment modalities can, and often are, used concurrently so that an individual may pursue psychotherapy and pharmacological therapy.
 Both cognitive behavioral therapy (CBT) and medications (e.g., SSRIs) have been shown to be effective in reducing anxiety.
 A combination of both CBT and medication is generally seen as the most desirable approach to treatment.

 Psychotherapy

 Psychotherapeutic interventions include a plurality of therapy types that vary based upon their specific methodologies for enabling individuals to gain insight into the working of the conscious and subconscious mind and which sometimes focus on the relationship between cognition and behavior.
 Cognitive behavioral therapy (CBT) is widely regarded as the first-line psychological therapy for treating GAD.
 Additionally, many of these psychological interventions may be delivered in an individual or group therapy setting.
-While individual and group settings are broadly both considered effective for treating GAD, individual therapy tends to promote longer-lasting engagement in therapy (i.e., lower attrition over time).
+While individual and group settings are both considered effective for treating GAD, individual therapy tends to promote longer-lasting engagement (i.e., lower attrition over time).

 For children, the role of the parent is important.
-They serve as co-therapists who make sure the tasks set by the therapists are implemented and give children positive reinforcement throughout the tasks.
-The "transfer of control" model highlights the growing responsibility of the parents as the role of the therapist fades away.
+They serve as co-therapists who ensure the therapists' tasks are implemented and provide children with positive reinforcement throughout the tasks.
+The "transfer of control" model highlights the growing responsibility of parents as the therapist's role fades.

 Cognitive behavioral therapy

-Cognitive behavioral therapy (CBT) is an evidence-based type of psychotherapy that demonstrates efficacy in treating GAD and integrates the cognitive and behavioral therapeutic approaches.
+Cognitive behavioral therapy (CBT) is an evidence-based psychotherapy that has demonstrated efficacy in treating GAD and integrates cognitive and behavioral approaches.
 The objective of CBT is to enable individuals to identify irrational thoughts that cause anxiety and to challenge dysfunctional thinking patterns by engaging in awareness techniques such as hypothesis testing and journaling.
 Because CBT involves the practice of worry and anxiety management, CBT includes a plurality of intervention techniques that enable individuals to explore worry, anxiety, and automatic negative thinking patterns.
 These interventions include anxiety management training, cognitive restructuring, progressive relaxation, situational exposure and self-controlled desensitization.
 Several modes of delivery are effective in treating GAD, including internet-delivered CBT, or iCBT.